 Cities around the US have established sobering centers to care for these patients.
-Vi Sobering centers are less expensive to operate than EDs and their staff are able to focus on the needs of intoxicated persons.
-Vi In February 2017, the City and County of San Francisco began a pilot project under which paramedics transport eligible persons directly to its sobering center.
+16 Sobering centers are less expensive to operate than EDs, and their staff are able to focus on the needs of intoxicated persons.17 In February 2017, the City and County of San Francisco began a pilot project under which paramedics transport eligible persons directly to its sobering center.
 The sobering center has cared for over 50,000 persons since it opened in 2003.
 It serves people who are acutely intoxicated but do not have other urgent health care needs.
-The sobering center is open 24 hours per day, 7 days per week and staffed by registered nurses who monitor patients throughout their stay.
+The sobering center is open 24 hours per day, 7 days per week and staffed by registered nurses, who monitor patients throughout their stay.
 The registered nurses follow standardized procedures for treatment of a variety of medical and mental health conditions.
-There are also social workers on the sobering center's staff who help patients obtain treatment for alcohol use disorders and mental health conditions, housing, Medi-Cal, Supplemental Social Security, and General Assistance.
+The sobering center's staff also includes social workers who help patients obtain treatment for alcohol use disorders and mental health conditions, housing, Medi-Cal, Supplemental Social Security, and General Assistance.
 Most patients stay for 4 to 12 hours.
-Approximately 33% of patients are treated at the sobering center multiple times per year and approximately 90% of patients are homeless at the time that services are provided.
-Viii

-San Francisco has trained all paramedics on 911 response crews to screen intoxicated patients to determine if they are eligible to enroll in the pilot project.
-Patients are deemed eligible for transport to the sobering center if they are have acute alcohol intoxication but do not have any acute medical or mental health needs.
+Approximately 33% of patients are treated at the sobering center multiple times per year, and approximately 90% of patients are homeless at the time that services are provided.
+18 determine if they are eligible to enroll in the pilot project.
+Patients are deemed eligible for transport to the sobering center if they have acute alcohol intoxication but do not have any acute medical or mental health needs.
 If a patient meets all eligibility criteria, the paramedics offer the patient a choice of transport to the sobering center or an ED.
 Patients who do not meet all eligibility criteria are transported directly to an ED, as are patients who express a preference for transport to an ED.